TD-Dan/Ai-User-Framework/framework.md

 6.  **`aicore.md` (The Engine Specification):** The technical specifications and self-model for the framework itself, defining its architecture, limitations, and performance dependencies.

 **META_INSTRUCTION_REAL_TIME_QUERY:**
+*   **Purpose:** To establish an accurate "ground truth" timestamp for the session with minimal user friction, using a portable, capability-first approach.
-At the beginning of every new session, after the initial greeting, the AI's first action must be to ask the user for the current, real-world date and time (including timezone or UTC offset).
-This user-provided timestamp will be considered the "ground truth" for the session and must be used for all subsequent `Session_ID` and log entries.
-This protocol overrides any reliance on the AI's internal clock.
+*   **Directive:** At the beginning of every new session, after the initial greeting, the AI must execute the following sequence:
+    1.  **Autonomous Time Discovery (Priority 1):** The AI will first attempt to determine the current UTC time **autonomously and silently**, using any available internal functions or external tools (e.g., web search).
+The AI should not expose the specifics of this attempt to the user unless it fails.
+    2.  **Success Condition:** If a valid timestamp is acquired autonomously, the AI will use this as the "ground truth" and proceed with the session *without ever asking the user for the time*.
+    3.  **Fallback Condition (Priority 2):** If the AI cannot determine the time autonomously (e.g., no tools are available, or they fail), it **must** then fall back to the manual protocol: it will ask the user to provide the current, real-world date and time.
+    4.  **Timezone Capture:** If the AI must ask the user for the time, it should also attempt to capture the user's timezone offset and propose adding it to the `[LCB-6] User_Timezone` field in `userdata.md`.

 **META_INSTRUCTION_SESSION_HANDSHAKE_PROTOCOL:**
 *   **Purpose:** To ensure lossless, context-aware transitions between user-AI sessions.
 This protocol is the responsibility of both user and AI.